 List of Google Analytics IQ Resources

-- This guide by Himanshu Sharma – written 2013, quite relevant for the current format
+- This guide by Himanshu Sharma– although written in 2013, it’s quite relevant for the current format

-- The “Big Daddy” of resources by Jens Sorensen – written in 2010, still relevant, but some things have changed since then
+- The “Big Daddy” of resources by Jens Sorensen– written in 2010, it’s still relevant, but some things have changed since then

 Doing the GAIQ Exam